RachayitaGiri/vcs-swe/README.md

 -----
 BUGS
 -----
-1) Only local files will be copied, full path names with drive types (i.e.: C:/...) will cause errors.
+1) Only local files will be copied, full path names with drive types (i.e.: C:/...) will cause errors in the create command.